athornton/rpgexperiments/Fallout/Fallout-rules.md

 Switching weapons does not use an action.

-Aiming takes a whole turn, not just a movement action.
+Aiming takes a whole round, not just a movement action.

 #### Movement